hotreloadjohn/supabase-chat-example/README.md

 1. Create Supabase account
 2. Dump schema.sql using Supabase Dashboard using SQL editor
-3. Setup functions and trigger (TO BE UPDATED with images)
+3. Setup functions and triggers (TO BE UPDATED with images)

 ```
 begin